rabiaasghaier/Nutri-Score-Prediction-and-Classification-for-Food-Products/README.md

 To create a robust classification model, the following steps were taken:

 Data Collection:
-Nutritional data was sourced from Open Food Facts, a free and open database of food products from around the world.
+Nutritional data was sourced from Open Food Facts ( https://fr.openfoodfacts.org/ ) , a free and open database of food products from around the world.
 Thousands of product entries were collected across multiple categories (snacks, beverages, meals, etc.).

 Data Preprocessing: